capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 ### Exporting stems ###

-Out of the box, SuperCollider lacks familiar interfaces for mixing and mastering.
-It is possible to mix and master in SuperCollider using tools written by third parties, but many prefer to use a DAW which has been built for this purpose.
+SuperCollider isn't specifically designed for mixing and mastering.
+There are mixing and mastering tools written by third parties, but many prefer to use familiar software like a traditional DAW.
+To accomplish this, you will want to record in multitrack.

-The first step to stem export is to set up your composition so that it actually has stems in the first place.
+The first step to stem export is to set up your composition so that it actually has multiple tracks in the first place.
 Instead of routing all your Synths to a master output, organize things into Buses, and route Buses into each other and to output.
-The ddwMixerChannel quark is highly recommended for this purpose, since it provides an easy-to-use multitrack infrastructure with fading, panning, and effects groups.
+The ddwMixerChannel quark is highly recommended for this purpose, since it takes care of a lot of abstraction, providing an easy-to-use multitrack infrastructure with fading, panning, and effects groups.

 [...]